Everton’s Iwobi extends impressive Premier League run against Wolverhampton Wanderers

 - Barcelona should have sacked Koeman sooner: Laporta has wasted months on a dead man walking

-Nevertheless, the rebound fell to the former Arsenal man, who drilled the ball into the bottom right corner of Jose Sa’s net.
+Nevertheless, the rebound fell to the former Arsenal man, who drilled the ball into the bottom right corner of Jose Sa’s net in the 66th minute.

 Following his latest effort – his first of the 2021-22 Premier League campaign – the 25-year-old has now scored three times against Wolves in English history, his most against any opposition in the tournament.